Lado Gurgenidze: Political career

 In November 2007 Gurgenidze was appointed as the Prime Minister of Georgia and served a one-year term until October 2008.
 During his short tenure as the Prime Minister, Gurgenidze has initiated significant changes to the fiscal and monetary laws of Georgia which paved the way for Georgia to become a regional trade and financial hub.
 Gurgenidze has also instigated changes to the Georgian financial services sector and improved the law of Georgia on industrial zones.
 After the armed conflict between Russia and Georgia, in August 2008, Gurgenidze has played a vital role in stabilising the Georgian economy and financial services sector.
 He obtained (in September 2008) US$750 million stand-by loan facility from International Monetary Fund and brought into country US$4.5 billion donor aid.
-As a result of his efforts, the Georgian economy stabilised after the armed conflict with Russia which coincided with the world financial crisis.
+As a result of his efforts, the Georgian economy stabilised after the Russian invasion of Georgia in August 2008 which coincided with the world financial crisis.

 In October 2008 Gurgenidze was awarded the Victory Order of St. George.